whuxuan/swift-aurora/content/publications/heat-driving/index.md

 ---
-title: "Steering Adaptation: Heat, Driver Performance, and Cost-Sharing in the Heavy-Duty Transportation Industry"
+title: "Steering Adaptation: Firm, Labor Contracts, and Driver Responses to Heat in the Trucking Industry"

 authors:
 - Wenzhi Dave Ding